Chief Executive Officer

 Life Skills and Opportunities Coordinator

-I have spent my career working in IT, music and photography and use these skills in my role with ILS which now extends over 8 years.
+I have spent my career working in IT, music and photography and use these skills in my role with ILS which now extends nearly 10 years.

 Part of my time is involved writing the company website, updating our social media channels and assisting in digital marketing and recruitment.
 With my experience as a press photographer, I am able to work closely with staff and service users alike to document the excellent work done within the company and help communicate this effectively with all our stakeholders.

 I have attained a QCF level 3 in health and social care and put this knowledge to good use; working directly with services users, delivering person centered training and course work.
 I also provide weekly music sessions to aid communication and well-being amongst many of our service users.